 – Discover the unique cultural heritage of Chiloe Island, a land of myths and legends.

 – Travel to Bahia Bustamante, an exclusive seaside lodge surrounded by 360° of pure nature with a staggering number and diversity of seabirds and marine mammals.

-– Board a cruise following the fjords of the southern edge of Tierra del Fuego, explore the natural beauty of Patagonia with its glaciers, rivers and the mystical Cape Horn.
+– Board a cruise following the fjords of the southern edge of Tierra del Fuego, explore the natural beauty of Patagonia with its glaciers, rivers, ice fields and the mystical Cape Horn.

-– El Chalten is the perfect base for many spectacular guided and suggested self-guided hiking options including Laguna Capri, Piedras Blancas Glacier and Laguna Torre.
+– El Chalten is the perfect base for many spectacular guided or self-guided hiking options.
+Laguna Capri, Piedras Blancas Glacier and Laguna Torre are the most popular.